-Nil options in the Company were issued to key management personnel as part of their remuneration during the year (2014: Nil).
-There were Nil options exercised, sold or lapsed by key management personnel during the year (2014: Nil).
+Nil options in the Company were issued to key management personnel as part of their remuneration during the year (2015: Nil).
+There were Nil options exercised or sold by key management personnel during the year (2015: Nil).

 During the year, the following share-based payment arrangements for key management personnel were in existence: